Aging Japan: Military recruiters struggle as applicant pool dries up

 That is good news for the country, but it makes military recruiting even tougher.

-“Even though we have the budget, we fall below the allotted number of troops,” said Kanji Wakamiya, a former defense vice minister who heads a ruling party panel on defense policy.
+“Even though we have the budget, we fall below the allotted number of troops,” said Kenji Wakamiya, a former defense vice minister who heads a ruling party panel on defense policy.

 Japan budgeted for 247,154 SDF personnel in the year to March 2018, but the military employed only 226,789.
 The biggest shortfall is in the lowest ranks of enlisted personnel, which were roughly 26 percent below their budgeted level.